colcrunch/killbot/README.md

 # killbot

 A discord bot to pull killmails from zkill and maybe more.

+# Dependencies
+ * discord.py
+ * requests